oxctl/calendar-import/docs/deploy.md

 - tool support - https://github.com/oxctl/tool-support this handles the LTI launch and tokens.
 - docker - https://docker.com `docker-compose` is the key part.
 - mkcert - https://github.com/FiloSottile/mkcert to generate self-signed certificates.
-- nodejs - https://nodejs.org/ LTS version (this is needed for running the configuration tool).
+- nodejs - https://nodejs.org/ LTS version (this is needed for running the configuration tool) version 18+.

 ### Setup